Guidelines for remuneration

 Remuneration to members of the board of directors

 Board members are only entitled to receive such remuneration as has been resolved by the general meeting.
 Board members may in special cases be remunerated for services within their respective areas of expertise or competence provided that such services performed is outside of what can be considered as the usual assignment as a board member.
 For these services (including services provided by a wholly owned company) a market-based fee shall be paid, provided that such services contribute to the implementation of the company’s business strategy and the safeguarding of the company’s long-term interests, including its sustainability.
-Such consulting fees may not exceed the annual board fees for each board member and shall be governed by a consultancy agreement approved by the board of directors (however, pursuant to the Conflict of Interest Act).
+Such consulting fees may not exceed the annual board fees for each board member and shall be governed by a consultancy agreement approved by the board of directors (however, in accordance with the Swedish Companies Act’s conflict of interest rules).

 Salary and terms of employment of employees